LeoKuhorev/102-lab01/readme.md

 - **_~(tilde)_** - home directory (~/Documents = home/ryan/Documents);
 - **_.(dot)_** - current directory (./Documents = Documents);
 - **_..(dotdot)_** - parent directory (../../ will bring you 2 directories above the one you're in).

+If you need to use path that contains spaces use quotes ' or " (cd 'Holiday Photos') or escape character (cd Holiday\ Photos)

 <a href="#contents">go back to contents </a>